threatgrid/ctia/README.md

 * riemann - 5555-5557
 * riemann-dash - 4567

 If you ever need to reset your entire dev environment, just kill the docker-compose process and run:

 ```
 docker-compose -f containers/dev/docker-compose.yml down
-docker-compose -f containers/dev/docker-compose.yml up
+docker-compose -f containers/dev/docker-compose.yml up --force-recreate --remove-orphans
 ```

+In particular, this resets ElasticSearch indicies, which cannot be created more than once.

 ### Testing and CI